F5

 Possible Causes

-Blocked exhaust hose, Kinked or excessively long exhaust duct, Failed exhaust temperature sensor
+Blocked exhaust hose, kinked or excessively long exhaust duct, failed exhaust temperature sensor

 How to Fix / Troubleshooting